-- 1) Establishes California as a member of the Interstate Counseling Compact (Compact) in statute.
+- Establishes California as a member of the Interstate Counseling Compact (Compact) in statute.
 Specifies that the purpose of the Compact is to facilitate interstate practice of licensed professional counselors (LPCs), with a goal of improving public access to their services.
-(BPC §4999.130(a)) - 2) Provides that the practice of professional counseling occurs in the state where the client is located at the time of the counseling services.
-(BPC §4999.130(a)) - 3) States that the Compact is designed to achieve numerous objectives, including increasing public access to counseling services by providing mutual recognition of other states' licenses, encouraging the regulatory cooperation of member states, supporting spouses of relocating military members, and eliminating the need for licenses in multiple states.
-(BPC §4999.130(b)) - 4) Defines certain terms used in the Compact, including the following (BPC §4999.133): - Counseling Compact Commission, or "Commission" is defined as the national administrative body whose membership consists of all states that have enacted the Compact. - Data System is defined as the repository of information about licensees, including but not limited to continuing education, exam, licensure, investigative, privilege to practice, and adverse action information. - Licensed Professional Counselor is defined as a counselor licensed by a member state, regardless of the title used, to independently assess, diagnose, and treat behavioral health conditions. - Professional Counseling means the assessment, diagnosis, and treatment of behavioral health conditions by an LPC. - Member State means a state that has enacted the Compact. - Home State means the member state that is a licensee's primary state of residence. - Remote State means a member state other than the home state where a licensee is exercising or seeking the privilege to practice. - Privilege to Practice is defined as a legal authorization equivalent to a license, permitting the practice of professional counseling in a remote state.
+(BPC §4999.130(a)) - 2) Makes the Compact operative only upon certification that a majority of the Board of Behavioral Sciences (Board) has voted in favor of joining the compact during a regular meeting.
+(BPC §4999.15) - 3) Provides that the practice of professional counseling occurs in the state where the client is located at the time of the counseling services.
+(BPC §4999.130(a)) - 4) States that the Compact is designed to achieve numerous objectives, including increasing public access to counseling services by providing mutual recognition of other states' licenses, encouraging the regulatory cooperation of member states, supporting spouses of relocating military members, and eliminating the need for licenses in multiple states.
+(BPC §4999.130(b)) - 5) Defines certain terms used in the Compact, including the following (BPC §4999.133): - Counseling Compact Commission, or "Commission" is defined as the national administrative body whose membership consists of all states that have enacted the Compact. - Data System is defined as the repository of information about licensees, including but not limited to continuing education, exam, licensure, investigative, privilege to practice, and adverse action information. - Licensed Professional Counselor is defined as a counselor licensed by a member state, regardless of the title used, to independently assess, diagnose, and treat behavioral health conditions. - Professional Counseling means the assessment, diagnosis, and treatment of behavioral health conditions by an LPC. - Member State means a state that has enacted the Compact. - Home State means the member state that is a licensee's primary state of residence. - Remote State means a member state other than the home state where a licensee is exercising or seeking the privilege to practice. - Privilege to Practice is defined as a legal authorization equivalent to a license, permitting the practice of professional counseling in a remote state.